adamsilver/adamsilver.io-jekyll/_drafts/2025-01-01-the-disadvantages-of-css-preprocessors.md

 categories: css
 ---

-There are a lot of crazy things software engineers do, but whilst I don't think much of CSS preprocessors there are many worse things going on in the Frontend development industry.
-Regardless, I am going to point out all the  disadvantages with them in comparison to regular CSS, which ultimately increases (not decreases) the cost of development.
-I will also demonstate how to survive (or should I say thrive?) without one.
+There are many things Frontend developers do that I don't advise, and whilst I don't think much of CSS preprocessors there are worse things in the industry.
+Regardless, there are disadvantages to using CSS preprocessors, disadvantages that actually reduce speed of development and maintainability, which were meant to be the advantages of using such tools.

 ## Debugging

 As source files aren't interpreted by the browser there is a significant cognitive burden when debugging.
 God forbid, you could check the line number and file name, open it up, edit and go.
-No, you either need to use source maps which, need effort to set them up and only work in a limited set of modern browsers (and developers who care for their users tend to develop in many browsers without support for source maps) or, you have to work out how to be Sherlock Holmes [[0](check name spelling)].
-As Debugging is 90% of the job [[0](check name spelling)] which for me is a deal breaker.
+No, you either need to use source maps which, need effort to set them up and only work in a limited set of modern browsers (and developers who care for their users tend to develop in many browsers without support for source maps) or, you have to work out how to be Sherlock Holmes.
+As *debugging is twice as hard as programming*, this becomes a deal breaker all on its own.

 ## More tooling